Tender Is the Night

 This trick of producing the woman, whose memory has haunted the man, in the last sentence of a paragraph that first seemed to be about something else is similar to Hemingway's introduction of Brett.
-(I've quoted the passage in my comments in The Sun Also Rises.)
+(I've quoted the passage in the commentary on The Sun Also Rises.)
 Fitzgerald has unabashedly discussed his stealing of other writer's tricks—which all serious writers engage in, to be honest—and this seems to be an effective example.

 Still, Fitzgerald is a uniquely gifted writer.
 Note the very few words that neatly pin the young Latin's appearance in our minds.
-Almost every page of Tender Is the Night shows such evidence of Fitzgerald's fine eye and ear.
+Almost every page of Tender Is the Night shows such evidence of author's fine eye and ear.
 And he writes with great perceptiveness about the nuances and gestures that signal small shifts in relations between individuals—with a facility that Hemingway never had.

 Plus there are those cinematic scenes that only Fitzgerald could reproduce in prose.
 The girls invading Nicole and her lover's hotel room to see their sailor boyfriends off from the balcony.
 Dick coming to the rescue of his superior sister-in-law who is thrown in jail for impersonating a man.
 The discovery and removal of an unknown dead man in the actress's bed.